interrogator/corpkit/rst_docs/corpkit.concordancing.rst

    >>> withconc = corpus.interrogate(T, r'/JJ.?/ > (NP <<# /man/)',
                                      do_concordancing=True, maxconc = 500)

-If you don't want or need the interrgation data, you can use the :func:`~corpkit.interrogation.Interrogation.concordance` method:
+If you don't want or need the interrgation data, you can use the :func:`~corpkit.corpus.Corpus.concordance` method:

 .. code-block:: python